ipsod/nes.vim/README.md

 == Design Goals ==
 - Things that *are* different should *look* different.
 This goes beyond foreground color.
+- Most things should have a neutral color.
 - Python objects are the default and should look that way, and everything else should look like it's an "outsider".
 - Important code should be easy to pick out while scanning.